entando/entando-docs/vuepress/docs/next/docs/curate/bundle-details.md

 # Entando Bundle

-The Entando Bundle structure is organized to leverage composable development methods, decoupling microservices, micro frontends, API management, and services such as ID management and databases.
-Managed by the **ent bundle CLI** module, it builds and installs a bundle using the descriptor `entando.json`.
-This single descriptor defines all the components and resources of the docker-based bundle.
-The following page describes the descriptor, the bundle structure, its conventions, and the building process.
+The structure of an Entando Bundle leverages composable development methods, decoupling microservices, micro frontends, API management, and services such as databases.
+The **ent bundle CLI** module administers the process, using the descriptor `entando.json`.
+This single bundle descriptor defines all the components and resources of the docker-based bundle.
+The following page describes the descriptor, the structure, its conventions, and the building process.

-The docker-based approach is a development from the previous Entando Bundle structure and to see the differences, refer to the [Bundle Evolution](bundle-comparison.md) page.
+The docker-based approach is an improvement of the previous Entando Bundle structure and to see the differences, refer to the [Bundle Evolution](bundle-comparison.md) page.

 ## Entando Bundle Conventions

 * There is a single bundle descriptor, `entando.json`, initialized and managed by the [ent bundle CLI](../getting-started/ent-bundle.md).
-* Microservices and micro frontends each have their own folders and can be built independently.
+* Microservices and micro frontends can be built independently, each with their own folders.
-* The `platform` directory is dedicated to other components such as fragments, pages, and static resources.
+* The `platform` directory is dedicated to platform specific components such as fragments, pages, and static resources.
-* The `svc` directory is for auxiliary services and the docker-compose configuration files that define them.
-The ent CLI enables, starts and stops the services.
-MySQL, PostreSQL, and Keycloak services are available with Entando out-of-the-box, and for more details, go to the [ent CLI Services page](../getting-started/ent-svc.md).
+* The `svc` directory is allocated for auxiliary services and the docker-compose configuration files that define them.
+The ent bundle module enables, starts and stops the services.
+MySQL, PostgreSQL, and Keycloak services are available with Entando out of the box, and for more details, go to the [ent CLI Services page](../getting-started/ent-svc.md).
-* Optionally, a thumbnail for your bundle can be set by adding a JPG or PNG image file in the bundle root folder.
-The file MUST be named thumbnail and be 100kb or less, e.g. thumbnail.png.
+* Optionally, a thumbnail for your bundle can be set by adding a JPG or PNG image file to the bundle root folder.
+The file must be named "thumbnail" and be 100kb or less, e.g. thumbnail.png.

 ## Project Structure
 ```sh